 Rosey Robards has been the Director at ATMI since November 2007.
 She says this is “the best job ever!” and we think she means it!
 She graduated from the University of Alaska Anchorage with a degree in Journalism and Public Communications in May of 2005.

 You might recognize Rosey’s name from publications such as the Anchorage Daily News, AK This Month and The Northern Light, where she was editor-in-chief for the 2003-2004 academic year.
 Her passion is writing feature stories, especially those that include music and art.
 She has experience in radio, photography, multimedia journalism and web design.

 Cari Zawodny is an adult facilitator and coordinator for Anchorage Youth Vote and the Spirit of Youth Teen Advisory Council.
-Her work in these programs helps ensure that Alaska’s youth are included, heard and empowered.
-Talk with her about getting involved in the community, youth voice and why you are so important.
+Her work with these programs helps ensure that Alaska’s young people are included, heard, and empowered.
+Talk with her about getting involved in the community, about youth voice, and why you are so important.
 She also enjoys conversations about big dogs and artsy stuff.
 Her motto?
 “Weird is just a side effect of being awesome.”